stuartfowler/CEMT/Documentation/stereotypes.md

         ValueProperty~Property~ <|-- DetectionControlEffectiveness~Property~
 ```

-`DetectionControlEffectiveness` contains no attributes or constraints.
+`DetectionControlEffectiveness` contains no attributes or constraints and inherits from the built-in `ValueProperty` stereotype.

 This value property is used in the `SecurityRisk` simulation to capture the effectiveness of a particular set of `SecurityProperty`s in completing a particular `DetectionAction`.
+These control effectiveness values have some uncertainty around them, so they are defined by the modeller as a uniform distribution between a `min` and `max` value, which should both be expressed as a percentage.
 Modification of this value impacts the likelihood of the threat actor being detected while attempting to perform a `ThreatAction`.
 The [`Detect`](./constraints.md#detect) constraint block dictates the way in which the `DetectionControlEffectiveness` impacts the quantitative likelihood that a threat actor will be detected.

 #### MitigationControlEffectiveness